-all care homes can access testing through the Manchester Testing Hub.
+All care homes can access testing through the Manchester Testing Hub.

-Weekday daily ring-around to 218 services providing care and support continues to identify pressures and provide the response and support required to maintain continuity of care and, where possible help providers to self-manage any outbreaks.
-91 care homes recorded by CQC in Manchester - contact made through daily ring-around to 81 (remaining 10 combination of empty homes, MFT or MLCO/ MCC direct provision and a children's service with CQC registration).
-Engagement and daily contact with care providers allows the Manchester health and social care system to gather intelligence about available capacity and whether any service users or staff have symptoms of COVID-19 and are being isolated or have tested positive.
+Weekday daily ring round to 218 services providing care and support continues to identify pressures and provides the response and support required to maintain continuity of care and, where possible helps providers to self-manage any outbreaks.
+91 care homes recorded by CQC in Manchester - contact made through daily ring round to 81 (remaining 10 combination of empty homes, MFT or MLCO/ Manchester City Council direct provision and a children's service with CQC registration).
+Engagement and daily contact

+Manchester health and social care system to gather intelligence about available capacity and whether any service users or staff have symptoms of COVID-19 and are being isolated or have tested positive.

 Across all providers, vast majority are self-reporting as green.
 Within the self-reported position, care homes are reporting 3 amber and no red.
-Care Homes continue to be supported by the Community Infection Control Team including managing outbreaks, risk assessments, and ensuring basic infection control measures.
+Care Homes continue to be supported by the Community Infection Control Team, including managing outbreaks, risk assessments, and ensuring basic infection control measures

-Over 421,000 items of PPE now delivered to Care Homes by the mutual aid hub.
+Over 421,000 items of PPE now delivered to care homes by the mutual aid hub.